quephird/happiNESs/README.md

   - 1941
   - Donkey Kong
   - Galaga
+  - Galaxian
   - Ms. Pacman
   - Pacman
   - Super Mario Bros.
   - Xevious
+- 001
+  - Castlevania II
+  - Double Dribble
+  - Pinball Quest
 - 002
   - 1943
+  - Blades of Steel
   - Castlevania
 - 003
   - Gradius
+  - Gyruss
   - Tiger Heli
+- 007
+  - Sky Shark (HUD is jumpy)
+  - Marble Madness (text box glitches a little at start of level)
+  - Wheel of Fortune

 Also, this emulator now supports sound!
 Games should play and sound _pretty_ close to the original, however certain things like timings and IRQ interrupt handling may not be quite right and will need some work to correct.